To restore and expand solar energy access to homes in rural Thailand

 Financial Issues and Management

 To provide the rural low-income households with the financial means to pay for the required repairs and maintenance a micro-loan model was developed.
-This micro-loan model provides various options for the households to make repayments over a two-year period.
+This micro-loan model provides options for households to make repayments over a two-year period.

 The average cost of restoring a single solar home system was estimated to be €440.
 Depending on the repairs required, household had to pay between €24 and €95 by the end of the first and second years.
 By the end of two years, the end users will own the systems and will have the option to extend the maintenance service by paying a yearly fee.
-Prior to the project, the question of ownership of the solar home systems was unsettled.
+Prior to the implementation of the project, the question of ownership of the solar home systems was unsettled.

 The amount of CO2 reduction generated through the project activities is estimated to be 4,800 kg CO2/year.
 The potential further CO2 reduction should all the solar home systems across the country be repaired is approximately 12,500 t CO2/year.